Notes for Rose Ellen BRADBURNRose Ellen Bradburn Keesee

 Johanna Pinkston F 6 Texas

-Martha A. "Mattie" Little Lamb
+Notes for Martha A. "Mattie" LITTLEMartha A. "Mattie" Little Lamb

 Birth: 1852 Texas, USA